xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 The UNet architecture, augmented with an EfficientNet-B5 encoder, proved to be the best combination for the task, striking an excellent balance between accuracy and computational efficiency.
-Adjusting the decision threshold allowed us to fine-tune the model's sensitivity to kelp presence, which was crucial for achieving high evaluation scores.
+Adjusting the decision threshold allowed for fine-tuning the model's sensitivity to kelp presence, which was crucial for achieving high evaluation scores.

 Comprehensive approach, which included ten-fold cross-validation, training models for 50 epochs,